MELISSA BLOCK, Host:

 Republicans who may challenge the president in next year's election see an opportunity there, as NPR's Jeff Brady reports.

-Governor HALEY BARBOUR (Republican, Mississippi): We need more oil.
+HALEY BARBOUR: We need more oil.
 We need more gas.
 We need more coal.
 We need more nuclear.
 We need more American energy.
 And that...

-Mr. NEWT GINGRICH (Former Republican Representative, Georgia): What you have from the Obama administration is a war against American energy.
+NEWT GINGRICH: What you have from the Obama administration is a war against American energy.
 They just can't help themselves.
 Even in the State of the Union, at a time when we're facing rising oil prices, what does the president want to do?
 He wants to raise taxes on oil and gas.

 BRADY: Donald Trump was on Fox News a couple of weeks back commenting on stiff new safety and environmental rules the Obama administration put in place after the Deepwater Horizon accident.

 TRUMP: I think it's beyond anything I've ever seen, that we go slow on drilling.
 And there are always going to be problems.
 You're going to have an oil spill.
 You're going to have this.
 You clean it up, and you'll fix it up, and it'll be fine.

 BRADY: Jeff Brady, NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.